-- 16.17 A thickness of 3 mm of basecoat should be applied to the surface of the insulation using a stainless steel trowel or a render pump. - 16.18 The reinforcing mesh is immediately embedded in the wet basecoat using the trowel.
-The sheets of reinforcing mesh should be overlapped by a minimum of 100 mm.
-In addition, diagonal patches of reinforcing mesh (approximately 300 by 200 mm) should be installed at the corners of window/door openings (see Figure 5). - 16.19 It is important to ensure that the mesh is free of wrinkles and completely covered.
-A second 3 mm thick application of basecoat should be applied, to give a total render thickness of 6 mm.
-The surface of the basecoat should be sponged up smooth to provide a smooth surface for Struc-Sil..
+- 16.17 A thickness of 3 mm of basecoat should be applied to the surface of the insulation using a stainless steel trowel or a render pump. - 16.18 The reinforcing mesh is applied and immediately embedded in the wet basecoat using the trowel.
+The sheets of reinforcing mesh should be lapped by a minimum of 100 mm.
+In addition, diagonal patches of reinforcing mesh (approximately 300 by 200 mm) should be installed at the corners of window/door openings (see Figure 5). - 16.19 It is important to ensure that the reinforcing mesh is free of wrinkles and completely covered.
+A second thin layer of basecoat is then applied.
+The surface of the basecoat should be given a light diagonal scratch to provide a key for the dash receiver coat.

-Application of 60-year durability system - mechanical fixings through the reinforcing mesh
+Application of 60 year durability system - mechanical fixings through the reinforcing mesh

-- 16.20 After the slabs are initially fixed to the wall with one fixing per board (see Figure 6), a 3 mm thick application of the basecoat should be applied to the surface of the insulation using a stainless steel trowel or a render pump. - 16.21 The reinforcing mesh should be embedded in the wet basecoat using the trowel, and joints should be overlapped by a minimum of 100 mm, and diagonal mesh patches of approximately 300 by 200 mm should be installed at the corners of window/door openings (see Figure 5). - 16.22 It is important to ensure that the reinforcing mesh is free of wrinkles and completely covered, and the required minimum thickness of basecoat is achieved.
+- 16.20 After the slabs are initially fixed to the wall with one fixing per board (Figure 6), a 3 mm (approximate) layer of basecoat should be applied to the surface of the insulation using a stainless steel trowel or a render pump. - 16.21 The reinforcing mesh is applied, and embedded in the wet basecoat using the trowel, and joints should be overlapped by a minimum of 100 mm.
+Diagonal mesh patches (approximately 300 by 200 mm) should be installed at the corners of window/door openings (see Figure 5). - 16.22 It is important to ensure that the reinforcing mesh is free of wrinkles and completely covered, and the required minimum thickness of basecoat is achieved.

-- 16.23 Once the mesh is fully embedded in the first layer of basecoat, holes are drilled through the reinforcing mesh and slabs into the substrate wall to the required depth at the specified frequency, and in a regular pattern of seven fixings per square metre (this includes the 1 fixing per slab through the insulation, see Figure 6).
+16.23 Once the mesh is fully embedded in the first layer of basecoat, holes are drilled through the reinforcing mesh and slabs into the substrate wall to the required depth at the specified frequency, and in a regular pattern of seven fixings per square metre (this includes the 1 fixing per slab through the insulation, see Figure 6).
 The mechanical fixings are inserted and tapped or screwed firmly into place, securing the reinforcing mesh and slabs to the substrate wall.
 The fixings are slightly overdriven such that a small depression is created in the render.
-This can be done immediately while the render is still wet or later when the render has set. - 16.24 Stress patches of reinforcing mesh of 150 by 150 mm mesh are applied over the mechanical fixing heads and fully embedded within the basecoat while it is still wet, or alternatively a second layer of mesh can be blanket applied over the fixings and bedded in with the basecoat.
-Further basecoat is applied to maintain an approximate 6 mm thickness when measured from the top of the fixings.
-The surface of the basecoat should be sponged smooth to provide a smooth surface for the Struc-Sil finish.
-If the building exceeds two storeys, stainless steel fire fixings should then be installed using a pattern that achieves a minimum of 1 fixing per 1 m.
-Refer to Figure 7 for the fixing patterns.
+This can be done while the render is still wet or later when the render has set.

+16.24 Stress patches of reinforcing mesh (150 by 150 mm) are applied over the mechanical fixing heads and fully embedded within the basecoat while it is still wet, or alternatively a second layer of mesh can be blanket applied over the fixings and bedded in with the basecoat.
+A second thin layer of basecoat is then applied.
+The surface of the basecoat should be given a light diagonal scratch to provide a key for the dash receiver coat.
+If the building exceeds two storeys, stainless steel fire fixings should then be installed using a pattern that achieves a minimum of 1 fixing per 1 m2.
+Refer to Figure 6 for the fixing patterns.